Db2-DTE-POC/wxddemo/docs/wxd-reference-access.md

 ![Browser](wxd-images/techzone-reservations.png)

-Click on the arrows that corresponds to the IBM watsonx.data reservation.
+Click on the arrows that corresponds to the watsonx.data reservation.
 The menu button that is beside the arrow provides options to extend or delete the reservation.

 ![Browser](wxd-images/techzone-extend.png)